 The Department of Sociology offers a number of awards and special recognitions for our exceptional undergraduate students:

-Students in any of our degree programs in good standing are invited to submit term papers or sociological research projects (including Honors Theses and Independent Study final papers) written within the current academic year for consideration for the Best Undergraduate Student Paper Award.
+Students in any of the Sociology Department's degree programs in good standing are invited to submit term papers or sociological research projects (including Honors Theses and Independent Study final papers) written within the current academic year for consideration for the Best Undergraduate Student Paper Award.
 Co-authored papers are eligible, provided that each author is a student in a degree program in the Department of Sociology.

 Requirements and Eligibility